Cocos (Keeling) Islands: Communications

-Internet access on Cocos is provided by CiiA (Christmas Island Internet Association), and is supplied via satellite ground station on West Island, and distributed via a wireless PPPoE-based WAN on both inhabited islands.
-Casual internet access is available at the Telecentre on West Island and the Indian Ocean Group Training office on Home Island.
+Efforts are ongoing to enhance the islands' infrastructure.
+For instance, the Department of Infrastructure, Transport, Regional Development, Communications and the Arts is involved in projects like the Seawater Reverse Osmosis Plant to improve the community's water supply.

 The National Broadband Network announced in early 2012 that it would extend service to Cocos in 2015 via high-speed satellite link.

-The Oman Australia Cable, scheduled for 2021, will feature a branch to the Cocos Islands.
+The Oman Australia Cable, completed in 2022, links Australia and Oman with a spur to the Cocos Islands.

 Media

 The Cocos (Keeling) Islands have access to a range of modern communication services.
-Digital television stations are broadcast from Western Australia via satellite.
-A local radio station, 6CKI – Voice of the Cocos (Keeling) Islands, is staffed by community volunteers and provides some local content.

 Newspapers

 The Cocos Islands Community Resource Centre publishes a fortnightly newsletter called The Atoll.
 It is available in paper and electronic formats.

+Radio

+The Cocos (Keeling) Islands receives radio stations from Perth and Broome.
+This includes ABC Kimberley, Triple J and Hit WA (Formerly Red FM).

+A local radio station, 6CKI – Voice of the Cocos (Keeling) Islands, is staffed by community volunteers and provides some local content.